-In July 2016, Obama likened BLM to the abolition and suffrage movements of yesteryear, saying: "The abolition movement was contentious.
+On July 10, 2016, Obama likened BLM to the abolition and suffrage movements of yesteryear, saying: "The abolition movement was contentious.
 The effort for women to get the right to vote was contentious and messy.
 There were times when activists might have engaged in rhetoric that was overheated and occasionally counterproductive.
 But the point was to raise issues so that we, as a society, could grapple with it.
 The same was true with the Civil Rights Movement, the union movement, the environmental movement, the antiwar movement during Vietnam.
 And I think what you're seeing now is part of that longstanding tradition."
 (Obama also said: "[W]henever those of us who are concerned about fairness in the criminal justice system attack police officers, you are doing a disservice to the cause.
 First of all, any violence directed at police officers is a reprehensible crime and needs to be prosecuted.
 But even rhetorically, if we paint police in broad brush, without recognizing that the vast majority of police officers are doing a really good job and are trying to protect people and do so fairly and without racial bias, if our rhetoric does not recognize that, then we're going to lose allies in the reform cause."
 This assertion, however, was entirely inconsistent with the many statements the president had previously made about the allegedly systemic bias and racism of the entire criminal-justice system.)

 On July 13, 2016 -- six days after a BLM supporter in Dallas had shot and killed five police officer and wounded seven others -- President Obama hosted BLM leaders DeRay Mckesson, Brittany Packnett, and Mica Grimmat at a four-and-a-half-hour meeting at the White House.
 Also invited were Al Sharpton, Attorney General Loretta Lynch, Louisiana Governor John Bel Edwards (D), St. Paul Mayor Chris Coleman (D), Los Angeles Mayor Eric Garcetti (D), and some police chiefs.

-BLM's Anti-Israel Orientation
+BLM's Anti-Israel, Anti-Semitic Orientation